Robert Gossett: Career

 Gossett landed his first professional job after he graduated from high school in a production of One Flew Over the Cuckoo's Nest.
 He went on to act in a Broadway production of August Wilson's Fences directed by Lloyd Richards, as well as Hal Scott's A Raisin in the Sun and Donald McKayle's The Last Minstrel Show.
-He also performed in the Negro Ensemble Company's productions of Manhattan Made Me, Sons & Fathers of Sons, A Soldier's Play and Colored People's Time.
+He also performed in the Negro Ensemble Company's productions of Manhattan Made Me, Sons & Fathers of Sons, A Soldier's Play and Colored People's Time.He also performed in the Negro Ensemble Company's productions of Manhattan Made Me, Sons and Fathers of Sons, A Soldier's Play, and Colored People's Time.
 He has extensive television experience with guest-starring roles on Crossing Jordan, NYPD Blue, and Black Angel.
 In film, Gossett appeared in the Jeff Bridges/Tim Robbins film Arlington Road and the Sandra Bullock movie The Net.

 On the October 18, 2021, episode of the ABC daytime drama General Hospital, Gossett made his debut as a mysterious man taking a special interest in former private eye and present club owner Curtis Ashford.
 This character was subsequently revealed to be Curtis' long lost dad, Marshall Ashford, a character with schizophrenia.